Universality vs Genericity and $C_4$-free graphs: Introduction

 \subsection{Acknowledgments}

 We would like to thank A. Kruckman and W. Kubi\'s{} for their valuable feedback on an earlier draft of this paper.
+We would also like to thank the anonymous referees whose comments significantly improved the exposition of the paper.
 After the completion of this paper we were informed by W.Kubi\'s that Theorem \ref{T:1} has independently been established in \cite[Section 6]{KKgames}; see Remark \ref{R:1} below.
-However, the argument we provide here avoids the game-theoretic formalism of \cite{KKgames} and the counterexample we supply for the second statement of Theorem \ref{T:1} is different and interesting on its own right since it relates to the theory of bowtie free graphs.
+The argument we provide here avoids the game-theoretic formalism of \cite{KKgames} and the counterexample we supply for the second statement of Theorem \ref{T:1} is different and interesting on its own right since it relates to the theory of bowtie-free graphs.